Hydrodynamic Synchronisation of Chiral Microswimmers

+The synchronisation spans to low chiralities, and is observed for $\lambda \approx 0.03\ldots 0.22$ and $\phi \approx 2.5\ldots 20$\% (Fig.~\ref{fig4}).
+The $\lambda$ range corresponds to experimentally observed trajectories of biological swimmers such as $\lambda = r_t/p\approx 0.05$ for {\it T. thermophila}~\cite{marumo2021three} and $\lambda\approx 0.15$ for the 3-dimensional swimming of sperm~\cite{corkidi2008tracking}.
+We note that the transition between synchronised chiral states and the linear polar state ($\lambda=0$) is predicted to occur between $\lambda\lesssim 0.03$ and $\lambda=0$ (Fig.~\ref{fig4}).
+This suggests that synchronisation may well be observable at lower chiralities than $\lambda\approx 0.03$ considered in Fig.~\ref{fig4}.

-\paragraph*{Racemic mixture.-} Finally, we construct a racemic mixture composed of right-handed and left-handed helical swimmers by choosing $C_1=\pm 0.001$ (Fig.~\ref{fig6}).
-Starting from an isotropic state, the system develops polar order $P_m\sim 0.83$ (Fig.~\ref{fig6}e) and shows both frequency and phase locking (Fig.~\ref{fig6}a and b) in the steady state.
-On average, the system does not have a stable azimuthal order, due to the opposite spinning of the swimmers, but the phase-lag angle $\alpha$ calculated for each population, shows a strong synchronisation within the same species (Fig.~\ref{fig6}c).
-We observe no spatial separation of the swimmers --- the fluid-like pair-correlation function calculated within species and cross-species matches with the $g(r)$ for all the particles (Fig.~\ref{fig6}d).
+\paragraph*{Racemic mixture.---} Finally, to study the effect of frustration, we construct a racemic mixture composed of right-handed and left-handed helical swimmers by choosing $C_1=\pm 0.001$ (Fig.~\ref{fig6}).
+We start from a fully mixed isotropic state.
+At the steady state, the particles, on average, swim along a common direction (Fig.~\ref{fig6}d) and the rotational frequency $\omega$ is observed to peak at $\omega_0$ (Fig.~\ref{fig6}a).
+The intra-species $\alpha$ shows strong phase-locking (blue and red curves in Fig.~\ref{fig6}b), whereas for the cross-species no significant peak is observed (orange curve Fig.~\ref{fig6}b), due to the oppositely spinning populations.
+However, the distribution shows a slight preference for $\alpha=\pm\pi$, which corresponds to a parallel orientation of the in-plane projections of the source dipoles~\cite{SupMat}.
+Within the time-scale of the simulations, we observe no spatial separation of the swimmers --- the fluid-like pair-correlation function calculated within species and cross-species matches with the $g(r)$ of the whole system (Fig.~\ref{fig6}c).